andrei-motora/delivery-performance-analytics/README.md

 - **KPI analytics layer** with pre-built views for business reporting
 - **Data quality framework** to ensure metric trustworthiness
 - **Sample data generator** producing realistic test data with configurable parameters
+- **Tableau-ready views** optimized for visualization and dashboarding

 ### Technologies Used